metrorailings/OwlBlog/content/posts/week-8-insights.md

 Packers running their base offense against the Vikings - zone runs, bootlegs, jet motions...

 Green Bay is just horrendous against the run, even when they line up in a traditional 3-4 defensive alignment.

+On a 3rd quarter drive, it was more the Vikings passing attack than it was Dalvin Cook that ultimately led to a touchdown.